Mark Pellegrino: Personal life

 He is a follower of Objectivism, a philosophy created by Russian-American writer Ayn Rand.
-Before that he used to be an environmentalist and a registered Democrat, One of the ways he spreads Rand's views is through a YouTube platform called the Ayn Rand Centre UK.
+Before that he used to be an environmentalist and a registered Democrat.
+Two of the ways he spreads Rand's views are through two YouTube platforms.
+The first one is through an affiliation with the Ayn Rand Centre UK, and the second is to his own account with a series he has created called: Reality Checks, which are videos of ideas based on philosophical topics of everyday life.

 He has described his political views as classical liberalism.

-He is a co-founder of The American Capitalist Party.
+He is a co-founder of the American Capitalist Party.
 The party stands for individual rights, limited constitutional government, and laissez-faire capitalism.